totem-tech/documentation/crowdfund-docs/regulation.md

 For users allocated Totem Transactions (ticker symbol: TOTEM) from the Faucet alone there is no expectation of profit.
 No publicity has ever been made to this effect at any time.

-Totem Transactions that are allocated by the Live Accounting Association in the Crowdfunding are allocated at a discount to the deterministic exchange rate.
+Totem Transactions that are allocated by the Live Accounting Association (Swiss Verein in formation) in the Crowdfunding are allocated at a discount to the deterministic exchange rate.
 The discounts are set out in the schedules to the Crowdfunding and are entirely dependent on the contribution level.

 It could be argued that Contributors can expect that the TOTEM will be accepted by other parties on the Network at the deterministic exchange rate and therefore an element of increase in value is built-in to the discounted distribution from the Crowdfunding.